Prepare the guest bedroom

 Instead of frantically cleaning your home at the last minute, create a cleaning schedule that spreads out chores over days, weeks and months.
 For example, designate Mondays for cleaning toilets, Tuesdays for dusting your living room, every other week for tending to the yard and so on.

 It may seem annoying to have to devote time to cleaning each day, but it will simplify the process when you’re expecting the company, and it’ll keep your home in better shape in general.

 # Provide entertainment

 While your guests will likely be satisfied with your company and plans around your hometown, there will always be some needed downtime.
-Purchase a few books and magazines that you can leave around your home for guests to peruse.
-Als, provide a television with access to a streaming service or cable, so they can unwind with some shows or movies.
+Purchase a few books and magazines that you can leave around your home for guests to read.
+Also, provide television with access to a streaming service or cable, so they can unwind with some shows or movies.